chiappo98/fast_detector_Response/README.md

 In order to be able to reconstruct the energy of a neutrino event in GRAIN, we should obtain a calibration coefficient to estimate the total deposited energy from the number of the detected photons.
 This program makes a first step in this direction.
 Unfortunately the comparison of the energy of the event with the total number of photons gives only a rough estimation of the calibration coefficient.
 The number of photons which reach the SiPMs in fact depends on *where* the energy has been deposited inside the vessel: same events in different positions inside GRAIN generate a different number of photons.
 In order to be more realistic the correct path should be the determination of different coefficients for different volume regions.

+## How it works

+The read-out chain for a SiPM detector is made of different steps.
+This program aims to produce only a fast and rough simulation of the photon detection on SiPM sensors.
+Among all scintillation photons produced, the ones which are effectively detected constitute only a small fraction.
+Supposing that the propagation of the photons has been already simulated, those photons which manage to reach the walls of the detector may or may not be detected.

+The limiting factors I considered for the simulation are:
+* photons do not hit a camera
+* photons hit a camera but not the active area of the sensors
+* SiPMs have a Photon Detection Efficiency (for photons with $\lambda = 127nm$ it has been estimated to be around 25%)
+* in the analysis we keep only photons which arrived in a time window of 500 ns
+* when a photons is detected it may induce a signal in a nearby sensor: this cross-talk probability is of the order of 7%
+* when a photon is detected the amplitude of the signal produced is not constant but has some 'smearing'

+Few more words about the last point: in this simulation I assumed that when a photon is detected it produces a signal of amplitude 1 (a.u.), which can than have some osillations in gain; to take into account this fact I introduced a gaussian 'smearing' on the photon amplitude, with $\sigma = 0.10$.
+In practice I skipped all the processing of the real signal waveform, but again, the aim of the program is to have a fast simulation and this step would have been computationally very expensive.

+At the end the program gives in output the distribution of photons on each camera, so that we are able then to compare the total number of detected photons with the energy deposited by charged particles.

 # Before starting